Testing Your Backups Is Critical

 After you have backed up, then:

 • Pick an important file on your hard disk.
 Rename it.
-Now restore the original from your backup, and make sure it’s the same.
-Repeat this for several files in different locations to ensure the files you expect to be backed up actually have been, and can be recovered.
+Now restore the original from your backup and make sure it’s the same.
+Repeat this for several files in different locations to ensure the files you expect to be backed up have been backed up and can be recovered.

 • Follow the sequence to perform an image restore, stopping at the very last step.
 Do not actually perform the restore.
 (This assumes your backup strategy involves image backups.)

-Restoring a randomly selected file is the most critical.
-It’s not uncommon for corporate environments to test their own IT departments by running this exact test: “Could you please restore this file from last night’s backup?”
+Restoring a randomly selected file is the most critical test.
+It’s not uncommon for corporate environments to test their IT departments by running this exact test: “Could you please restore this file from last night’s backup?”

 It can be quite a revelation when the IT department fails.